vanbess/WC-Custom-Payment-Reminder-Emails-Plugin/README.md

-## SBWC Custom Payment Reminder Emails for WooCommerce
+## WooCommerce Plugin: Custom Payment Reminder Emails for WooCommerce

 - Adds admin page where custom email textual content and subject can be defined
 - Emails sent to pending and on hold orders